jobrunr/website/content/en/documentation/background-methods/_index.md

     parent: 'documentation'
     weight: 15
 ---
-JobRunr supports 2 ways to easily generate background jobs:
+JobRunr supports 3 ways to easily generate background jobs:

 - [Using only a Java 8 lambda](#java-8-lambdas)
 - [Using JobRequests](#via-a-jobrequest)
+- [Using a JobBuilder](#via-a-jobbuilder) that uses either a Java 8 lambda or a JobRequest

 ## Java 8 lambda's
 Background jobs using Java 8 lambda's in JobRunr look like regular method calls.
 Background jobs can use both instance and static method calls as in the following example.